vcraghe32/Pet_Food_Dispenser/README.md

 ### Final Note
-Quite interestingly, it seems that dogs and cats are able to hear the frequencies emmited from the ultrasonic distance sensor.
-This is something that had not been considerd at the beginning of the project and is a good example of how unforseen variables can somethings appear as a project progresses.
-The project should be tested with each pet individually as responses to the ultrasonic distance sensor might vary, but, if pets are spooked by the frequencies, this project can double-up as a candy despenser :)
+Quite interestingly, it seems that dogs and cats are able to hear the frequencies emitted from the ultrasonic distance sensor.
+This is something that had not been considered at the beginning of the project and is a good example of how unforeseen variables can somethings appear as a project progresses.
+The project should be tested with each pet individually as responses to the ultrasonic distance sensor might vary, but, if pets are spooked by the frequencies, this project can double-up as a candy dispenser :)